-- Businesses either fail, stay in the same place for years, or they continuously grow and expand.
-There are reasons behind these patterns.
+- Businesses either fail, stay in the same place for years or they continuously grow and expand.
+There are reasons behind these growth patterns.

-- Business growth needs finances in order to ensure that growth through expanded premises, more resources, new machinery, etc.
+- Business growth needs finance in order to ensure growth through expanded premises, more resources, new machinery, etc.

-- With these financial responsibilities to guarantee your successful business growth, there are some tax and financial subtleties you should know about.
+- With these financial responsibilities come tax and financial subtleties that you should know about.

 Among the areas you might be looking to finance are: